MihaiCiorascu/Football-Players-Mobile-App/README.md

 ## 🎨 Design

-The initial UI was inspired by this [Figma diagram](https://www.figma.com/design/gFgzgzcHgK07pRY4wt3b97/Football-Players-App?node-id=0-1&t=KsiWAzRSOygmfIyv-0).
+The UI was originally designed by me in [Figma](https://www.figma.com/design/gFgzgzcHgK07pRY4wt3b97/Football-Players-App?node-id=0-1&t=KsiWAzRSOygmfIyv-0) to guide the frontend development.

 ## 📁 Structure Overview